Active

 2. Attendees reviewed concept boards showing possible shoreline protection, park enhancements, access improvements, and upgrades to waysides along Mariners Trail and Memorial Drive.

-3. The session was used for feedback; the team said it would review comments, refine concepts, and return with updates, including more concrete options and cost estimates later.
+3. The meeting functioned as a feedback session; the team said it would review comments, refine concepts, and return with updates at future meetings, with more concrete options and costs expected later.

 Plan Commission